Shop by Category

 SBOs are a particular type of probiotic found in soil that are considered “hardy” and tolerant to the harsh conditions of the stomach, which helps with their absorption.
 Taking SBO probiotics regularly can help reduce occasional constipation, bloating and flatulence/gassiness, and can support healthy immune system function.
 An added benefit: They don’t need to be refrigerated like many other types of probiotics.

 Ancient Nutrition offers several types of SBO Probiotics based on individual needs, including SBO Probiotics Gut Restore (provides 25 billion CFUs per serving at time of manufacture) and SBO Probiotics Ultimate (provides 50 billion CFUs per serving at time of manufacture).
+There's also SBO probiotic formulas for women and men.

 In addition, consider adding digestive enzymes to your routine in order to make sure your foods are being properly digested, an issue that can crop up as one ages.